ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 123. REMOVED Unique Gear - Balduran's Giantslayer and Unique Gear - Helm of Balduran, to hybrdize similar change ideas w/ Cahoot's own rebalance patches.
 124. ADDED DnD 5R Pact of the Chain Warlock.
 125. ADDED Mazzle's EZ Documentation.
 Sections of the Listo wiki are now accessible IN GAME!
-126. In theory, the Blackguard Aura of Despair has been changed.
+126. ~~In theory, the Blackguard Aura of Despair has been changed.
 It no longer inflicts disadvantage on all enemy attacks and saving throws.
-Instead, it inflicts disdavantage on Strength and Charisma saves, and enemies take damage if they try to cast spells near the Blackguard.
+Instead, it inflicts disdavantage on Strength and Charisma saves, and enemies take damage if they try to cast spells near the Blackguard.~~ JL935 took me to school, like Modder 101, and saved my first attempt at editing Blackguard.
+Now its replacement/rebalance works gooder.
+The initial aura will give enemies STR/CHA save disadvantage, and non-undead will take damage for casting spells near the blackguard.
+The improved higher level version of the aura will add DEX/INT disadvantage.
+Making the blackguard a roaming blackhole of debuffing enemies, making them weaker against the blackguard and allies' spells/abilities.
 127. REMOVED Hearts' Heads (no more "new mod detected HW_edits.pak" yay).
 128. ADDED Mourning Frost Tweaks.
 129. ADDED Harvest's End.